victorb1962/CSE341-Project2/readme.md

 Start MongoDB connection in VS Code
 Don't forget to create the .env file.
 If you are unsure of how to do this, watch the stretch solution video.
+Environmental Variables required for:

+- MongoDB connection
+- Github authentication
+- Auhto0 authentication - if used

 ## Testing

 Test the endpoints in the routes.rest file with Rest Client or another similar tool.

+- Validation is difficult to test locally due to authentication setup.
+- Deply and test from production: https://victor-341w05.onrender.com

 1. Browser test (local):